Reset filters

 Author(s): Sun Y; Wang C;

 The work presented in this paper is in the area of brain tumor detection.
 We propose a fast detection system with 3D MRI scans of Flair modality.
-It performs 2 functions, predicting the gray level distribution and location distribution of the pixels in the ...
+It performs 2 functions, predicting the gray level distribution and location distribution of the pixels in the tumor regions and generating tumor masks with pixel-wise precision.
+To facilitate 3D data analysis a ...

 Article GUID: 38493601